Snuki Zikalala

-Snuki Zikalala is the president of the African National Congress (ANC) Veterans' League in South Africa, and former Managing Director of news and current affairs of the South African Broadcasting Corporation.
+Snuki Joseph Zikalala is the president of the African National Congress (ANC) Veterans' League in South Africa, and former managing director of news and current affairs of the South African Broadcasting Corporation.

+Zikalala is 90th on the ANC national party list in the 2024 South African general election.

 Early life

 Before joining the SABC, Zikalala spent 25 years in journalism and earned numerous awards, including the SA Medical Association's best medical reporter and government's communicator of the year.